 About 25 million Nigerians live with at least one disability or the other.
 That is about 2.5% of the one billion worldwide disability prevalence, of which 1% have difficulties functioning without support and regular healthcare service.

 Globally, people with disabilities are less likely to be employed than those without disabilities.
 It is worse in developing countries like Nigeria, where limited economic opportunities means disabled people sometimes resort to street begging for survival.
-And only 48 percent of children with disabilities complete their primary education in Nigeria.
+And only 48% of children with disabilities complete their primary education in Nigeria.

 Across the country, some citizens view disability as a curse or a spiritual punishment for wrongdoing.
 To fight discrimination, the government adopted several measures, including ratifying the United Nations Convention on the Rights of Persons with Disabilities in 2007 and signing the Discrimination Against Persons with Disabilities (Prohibition) Act 2018.